ukokobili/disney_movies_analysis/README.md

 -- So, General Audiences - G with "Snow White and the Seven Dwarfs" as the hihgest by Gross Income

 --
--- Lisginf all the moving in descending order by their inflation adjusted gross -- % change between toatl gross and inflation adjusted gross -- Also, create a running total of all for all movies --
+-- Lisging all the moving in descending order by their inflation adjusted gross -- % change between toatl gross and inflation adjusted gross -- Also, create a running total of all for all movies --